stardusteight-d4c/stardusteight-d4c/README.md

 Hello World!
 My name is <strong>Gabriel Sena</strong> and I love solving problems through code.
 </p>

 <p>I'm always studying <strong>backend</strong> and <strong>frontend</strong> web development looking to build more and more complete and sophisticated applications.
-Hope we can progress together!</p>
+Hope we can make progress together!</p>

 ---